jyutzler/Bridge-Systems/system.md

 Note: This is the treatment recommended by Richard Pavlicek as described in this [quiz](http://www.rpbridge.net/cgi-bin/quiz.pl?5h4100).

 #### Fit Jumps
-As a passed hand, responder may jump shift to show maximum support and a good side suit.
+As a passed hand, responder may jump shift to show an invitational hand (9-11 HCP), 4+card support, a good 5+card side suit.
 Opener may sign off at the three level if the opening was light.

 ### Jump Shifts